 Every student who is interested in Urban Studies needs to check out University of Pennsylvania.
-Students who graduate from the Urban Studies program earn an average of $42,661 for their early career and $81,956 in their mid career.
+Urban studies majors from University of Pennsylvania get a earnings boost of around 25.1% above the average earnings of urban studies graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 It is hard to beat Brown University if you wish to pursue Urban Studies as a major.
-Brown University urban studies majors make 23.4% more than the average urban studies grad.
+Graduates of the Urban Studies program make an average of $41,056 in the first five years of working and $81,777 after their first five years of working.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 It is hard to beat Columbia University in the City of New York if you want to pursue Urban Studies as a major.
 Students who graduate from the Urban Studies program make about $38,006 in their early career salary and $81,861 in their mid-career salary.
 New York, New York is an ideal environment for individuals who enjoy the fast moving urban lifestyle.